-The kind of trickery I’m suggesting is entirely intentional and stays intentional throughout the change process–the opposite of magical thinking, self-deception, self-sabotage, delusion, and denial (though self-trickery can easily slip into one of those pits and derail an intention).
+The kind of trickery I’m suggesting is entirely intentional and stays intentional throughout the change process–the opposite of magical thinking, self-deception, self-sabotage, delusion, and denial (although self-trickery can easily slip into one of those pits and derail an intention).

 Everyone, no matter how smart, rich, beautiful, or well educated, struggles with making and sustaining changes that protect their own or others’ health and well-being.
-The tricks are equally available to all and don’t cost anything but a moment of two of mindful attention.
+The tricks are equally available to all and don’t cost anything but a moment or two of mindful attention.

 For me, self-trickery has three essential requirements:

-- The initial insight l that I need to change something.
+- The initial insight that I need to change something.
 Lacking the insight, there’s no motivation to change.

 - The acknowledgment that my mind has a powerful propensity to forget or ignore almost immediately any decision to change.

 - A concrete, intentional act in the direction of the desired change.

 I find change especially difficult when it looms as a big change.
 I’m most likely to move meaningfully in the direction of change when the act is small and immediate.
 Big changes feel abstract, far off, and impossible—easy to put off until tomorrow.